DataLinx/gettext-context/README.md

 - gettext PHP extension

 It can be used on lower versions of PHP, but you won't be able to install it with composer (or run tests).

+This package is tested for Linux, but it should work for other systems too.
+Any Windows and Mac feedback is highly welcome.
+It would be great if you could make a pull request for testing on those platforms (including the [GitHub workflow](.github/workflows/run-tests.yml)).

 ## Installing
 1. Download it with composer: `composer require datalinx/gettext-context`